FredHutch/s3tagcrawler/README.md

 `color=purple` and `month=november`.
 It will upload the single file `/fh/fast/doe_j/path_to/a_file.txt` to the same bucket, under the prefix `lonely_files`, and tag it with the key-value pairs
 `color=red` and `month=may`.
-Finally, it will upload all objects in the Swift container `user_jbrown` whose path starts with `path/to/files` to the same bucket under the prefix `files-from-swift` and tag it with the key-value pairs `color=mauve` and `month=april`.
+Finally, it will upload all objects in the Swift container `acontainername` whose path starts with `path/to/files` to the same bucket under the prefix `files-from-swift` and tag it with the key-value pairs `color=mauve` and `month=april`.